 A very welcome addition was the purchase of an ambulance tuk-tuk in 2012.
 Patients no longer had to be carried to the hospital in Siem Reap on the back of a moped.
 After years of good service, a donation campaign enabled us to replace the tuk-tuk in 2020 with a beautiful, powerful ambulance.

 Mid-2012 we received official recognition as a center for Health Care.
 We received support from the Damdek health center, which would take care of the supply of the medicines.
 At the beginning of 2013, we were able to expand our Health Care with a new building: three rooms for mother and childcare, blood tests and testing for AIDS and diabetes.

-The people were very enthusiastic about our spectacle days, where expert volunteers looked for a suitable pair of glasses from the ones that had been sent.
-These were tested with professional equipment under the guidance of various eye doctors.
+In our medical post, as well as from the government, attention is being paid to education.
+The employees also carry out the national vaccination program.
+People were very enthusiastic about our spectacle days, during which expert volunteers searched for a suitable pair from the sent glasses for the people.
+These were tested with professional equipment under the guidance of ophthalmologists.

 Electricity en drinking water